lammertb/libhttp/docs/APIReference.md

-# CivetWeb API Reference
+# Libhttp API Reference

-CivetWeb is often used as HTTP and HTTPS library inside a larger application.
+Libhttp is often used as HTTP and HTTPS library inside a larger application.
-A C API is available to integrate the CivetWeb functionality in a larger codebase.
+A C API is available to integrate the Libhttp functionality in a larger codebase.
 A C++ wrapper is also available, although it is not guaranteed that all functionality available through the C API can also be accessed from C++.
 This document describes the public C API.
 Basic usage examples of